Mulsanne Straight

-The Mulsanne Straight (Ligne Droite des Hunaudières in French) is the name used in English for a formerly 6 km long straight of the Circuit de la Sarthe around which the 24 Hours of Le Mans auto race takes place.
+The Mulsanne Straight (Ligne droite des Hunaudières, "Straight Line of Les Hunaudières") is the name used in English for a formerly 6 km long straight of the Circuit de la Sarthe around which the 24 Hours of Le Mans auto race takes place.
 Since 1990, the straight is interrupted by two chicanes, with the last section (that includes a slight right turn known as the "Kink") leading to a sharp corner near the village of Mulsanne.
+Before the chicanes were added, the Mulsanne Straight was the longest straight section of any race track in the world.

 French name

 When races are not taking place, the Mulsanne Straight is part of the national road system of France.
-It is called the Ligne Droite des Hunaudières, a part of the route départementale RD 338 (formerly Route Nationale RN 138) in the Sarthe department.
+It is called the Ligne droite des Hunaudières, a part of the route départementale RD 338 (formerly Route Nationale RN 138) in the Sarthe department.
 The Hunaudières leads to the village of Mulsanne, its English namesake (though the French Route de Mulsanne is the name for the road between Mulsanne and Arnage, with the Indianapolis corner in between).

 History

-During the 1911 Grand Prix season, the Grand Prix de France used an early version of the Circuit de la Sarthe, which was 54 km in length, and used a longer version of the current straight, running from Ave George Durand at Le Tertre Rouge, to Écommoy, before heading towards Saint-Mars-d'Outillé, Les Jouanneries and Parigné-l'Évêque.
+After quite different early layouts, the Le Mans circuit similar to the well known and current one was only introduced for the 1921 French Grand Prix, but at the time with a triangle section well within the modern-day city.
+After entering the town from the modern-day pit area along the Rue de Laigne, and making a U-turn (later two righthanders), the cars left the town on Avenue Georges Durand towards Mulsanne.
+This triangle was also used for the first 1923 24 Hours of Le Mans, later 24h races, and the 1929 French Grand Prix, with the 1931 24 Hours of Le Mans being the last than ran into the city, and back out of it.
+For the 1932 24 Hours of Le Mans, a bypass was built outside of the town.
+It turned right after the pits, ran through the Esses and rejoined the old layout at the Tertre Rouge righthander.